me-wxw/hope-harmony/content/docs/december-2024.md

 ## Welcome

 Okay, I have a confession to make.
 I started listening to Christmas music in October.
 Yes, I’m one of those people.
 Finally, the Christmas season is in full swing, and Advent is upon us!
 In this issue, we have included one devotional for each week of Advent, and the scripture will match that week’s sermon.
 We hope that the devotionals and articles add a feeling of hope, peace, joy, and love to your Christmas.
-It is such a special time for us as Christians, and from the bottom of my heart I wish each of you a very Merry Christmas and a blessed New Year.
+It is such a special time for us as Christians, and from the bottom of my heart I wish each of you a very **Merry Christmas** and a blessed **New Year**.

 ## Advent Devotionals